 Putting all these definitions into perspective, we can establish for a fact that administration is characteristic of all human enterprises to achieve a purpose or a predefined objective.
 However, the central idea of administration is rational action, defined as,

-- “action correctly calculated to realize given desired goals”.
+“action correctly calculated to realize given desired goals”.

-Thus, administration is cooperative human action with a high degree of rationality.
+As such, administration is cooperative human action with a high degree of rationality.

 Human action is cooperative if it has effects that would be absent if the cooperation did not take place.
 The significance of high degree of rationality lies in the fact that human cooperation varies in effectiveness of goal attainment, whether we think in terms of formal goals, the goals of leaders or the goals of all who put in their cooperative efforts.